Quabbin Quills

 Our client wanted a complete web redesign that highlighted the collaborative features of their writing community for their users.
 The current site had several issues:

-The Solution at a Glance
+The Solutions at a Glance

 Project Scope